Big Brother (British TV series) series 10: House

 As with each series since Big Brother 2002, the programme was filmed at Elstree Studios in Borehamwood, Hertfordshire.
-A total of 27 editing suites, manned by over 300 members of staff, were situated in the "George Lucas Stage" to produce the programme.
+A total of 27 editing suites, staffed by over 300 members of the production, were situated in the "George Lucas Stage" to produce the programme.
 In the 18 May issue of Star magazine, aerial photographs of the House were published, showing the garden under construction.
 Official pictures of the House interior were released by Channel 4 on 1 June, showing the entrance stairway, living room and garden.
 The entrance stairway had images of insects on its walls whilst the garden and living room had a science fiction theme; the former included a bus stop as the designated smoking area.
 On 3 June, Metro published an image of the Diary Room, which has a multicoloured chair and wall pattern.
 There was also a shipping container-based bathroom, a sitting room with red sofas, a wood panelled kitched with purple, black and white fittings and a bedroom with splats of paint covering the walls.
 The house contained 44 cameras, 75 two-way mirrors and 57 fixed microphones, as well as individual microphones for each housemate.